-Ramsey County provides specific programs and counseling to previously-institutionalized or homeless individuals through partnerships with nonprofit service providers to assist in the transition to permanent housing.
-The County and community agency partnerships are the primary network that performs this function which also includes assistance such as help with security deposit, child care, job training, transportation, mental health counseling, chemical dependency treatment, and job search.
+Ramsey County provides specific programs and counseling to previously institutionalized or homeless individuals through partnerships with nonprofit service providers to assist in the transition to permanent housing.
+The County and community agency partnerships are the primary network that performs this function which also includes assistance such as help with security deposit, childcare, job training, transportation, mental health counseling, chemical dependency treatment, and job search.

 Since 2002, the City has developed supportive housing facilities, such as Crestview, Visitation, and Jackson Street Village, Jeremiah Program, St. Christopher's Place, and Saint Paul's Residence, which serves at-risk individuals and families.
 During 2016-2017, the City worked with Catholic Charities to develop the new Dorothy Day Center - Higher Ground facility which provides supportive housing and services for homeless adults.
 With support from local area hospitals, Saint Paul Higher Ground provides medical respite shelter beds (for homeless residents released from hospitals).
 With HOME financing, Beacon Interfaith's Prior Crossing now provides 4 units of supportive housing for unaccompanied homeless youth.
 In early 2018, the Saint Paul HRA allocated low-income housing tax credits for Ain Dah Yung Supportive Housing (44 units for homeless young adults).
 Overall, the City ESG and County CoC programs work together to fund community services, including homelessness prevention programs that assist homeless residents.
-The City's CDBG Funds are also allocated for the Block Nurse Program and other neighborhood non-profit programs that provide assistance to residents-in-need.
+The City's CDBG Funds are also allocated for the Block Nurse Program and other neighborhood non-profit programs that provide assistance to residents-in-need; fair housing activities, community engagement, domestic violence prevention, criminal restorative justice, health care, conflict resolution, and emergency shelter, employment training, and job-readiness for career pathways in the climate/green energy sector.